kungfuai/kaishi/README.md

 # kaishi
 Tool kit to accelerate the initial phases of exploratory data analysis.
+Two data types (images and tabular data) are implemented, but more (e.g. signals, video, etc.) will be added in future releases.
+A lot of functionality for new data types exists out of the box, especially with file handling.

+With the advent of deep learning

 # Requirements
-Python 3
+Python 3.6+

 # Contributing
 Some general guidelines to keep in mind when contributing
 * Rely on convention as opposed to providing extensive configuration
 * Don't invent features that _might_ be needed.
-If you've seen an issue more than once in the past or are presented with it in the future, feel free to add functionality.
+If you've seen an issue more than once in the past or are presented with it in the future, feel free to add functionality and submit a PR.
-* Try to follow a [factory approach](https://en.wikipedia.org/wiki/Software_factory) where possible
+* Try to follow a factory approach where possible

 # Installation
-Before installation, weights files should be downloaded and placed in ./kaishi/weights/ ([link](https://drive.google.com/drive/folders/1MFYONkG83AmFqAxajT-iYM8H5Fr1W1gG?usp=sharing))

 To install (it will take a few secs to copy over the weights file(s)):
 ```
 pip install -r requirements.txt